6 Compelling Benefits of Internet Peering in 2022

 6. Scale

-Our unique, modular software architecture, meanwhile, enables third-party applications to be run directly within the router.
+Exaware’s unique, modular software architecture enables third-party applications, such as DDoS mitigation, to be run directly within the router at the peering point.

-Exaware provides you with a powerful peering router, which includes all the features you need to set up and manage your peering connections while saving massive amounts of money compared with a traditional router from Juniper or Cisco.
+Exaware provides you with a powerful peering router, which includes all the features you need to set up and manage your peering connections while saving up to half the cost compared with a traditional router from Juniper or Cisco.

 We can provide you with the reliability, availability, and scale you need to deliver top-tier service to your clients in the most cost-effective manner possible.